sjsu-library/unionist/_items/unionist--text-0260.md

 source: "<em>The Unionist</em>"
 subject: Miscellaneous Filler; National News
 type: Text
-category: Unionist full issue 1834-03-13
+category: Unionist content
 articleType:
 volume: '1'
 issue: '32'
-transcription: MR. PRITCHARD, the Lambert of America, is exhibiting himself at the American <br>Museum, New York.
-His height is 6 feet 2 inches—5 feet 10 inches around the <br>shoulders, and his legs are as large as the body of an ordinary man; his weight <br>is 520 lbs.
-When moving about on foot, he presents the appearance of a giant. <br>His respiration is difficult when sleeping, unless his head is elevated quite <br>above his body, and he then snores, very loudly.— <br><em>Christian Secretary.</em>
+transcription: MR. PRITCHARD, the Lambert of America, is exhibiting himself at the American<br>Museum, New York.
+His height is 6 feet 2 inches—5 feet 10 inches around the<br>shoulders, and his legs are as large as the body of an ordinary man; his weight<br>is 520 lbs.
+When moving about on foot, he presents the appearance of a giant.<br>His respiration is difficult when sleeping, unless his head is elevated quite<br>above his body, and he then snores, very loudly.—<br><em>Christian Secretary.</em>
 scholarlyNotes:
 commentary: Mr. Pritchard is here compared to Daniel Lambert (1770-1809), a gargantuan man who was exhibited as a curiosity in the first decade of the nineteenth century